-The catchment shape can have a profound effect on the final results and, in some instances, can result in underestimates of peak flows.
-Experience with the 1982 version of CUHP has shown that, whenever catchment length is increased faster than its area, the storm hydrograph peak will tend to decrease disproportionately.
+The catchment shape can have a profound effect on the results and, in some instances, can result in underestimates of peak flows.
+Experience with earlier versions of CUHP showed that whenever catchment length is increased faster than its area, the storm hydrograph peak tended to decrease disproportionately.
 Although hydrologic routing is an integral part of runoff analysis, the data used to develop CUHP are insufficient to say that the observed CUHP response with disproportionately increasing basin length is valid.
-For this reason, it is recommended to subdivide irregularly shaped or very long catchments (i.e., catchment length to width ratio of four or more) into more regularly shaped subcatchments.
-A composite catchment storm hydrograph can be developed using appropriate routing and by adding the individual subcatchment storm hydrographs.
+For this reason, subdivide irregularly shaped or very long catchments (i.e., catchment length to width ratio of four or more) into more regularly shaped subcatchments.
+A composite catchment storm hydrograph can then be developed using appropriate routing to combine the individual subcatchment storm hydrographs.